 With the installation of SuperMUC-NG, LRZ gradually changes its software deployment process from manually built packages to automated builds with Spack.

-Spack is a tool to automatize and manage builds of software packages.
+Spack is a tool to automatize and manage the builds of software packages.
 Collections of packages built with Spack will be released on LRZ clusters periodically and are available through the environment module system.
 The latest release of packages will be listed at the bottom when using the 'module av' command.

 Environment modules generated by Spack use the naming scheme